-He found Karagoz Theatre Company in the U.S. in 2017.
-His shows debuted in Washington, D.C., and were played in Miami, Iowa City (Iowa), Virginia, Minnesota, Maryland and New York City.
-As part of his projects in the U.S, Hulagu organized workshops and exhibitions to win new fans and audiences for puppet play.
-He taught short courses and offered training on this traditional play, which has been added to the UNESCO’s list of Intangible Heritage of Humanity.
+Hulagu brought his artistic experience to the U.S. where he staged many plays across America.
+He founded the Karagoz Theatre Company in the U.S. in 2017.
+His shows debuted in Washington, D.C., and were played in Miami, California, Texas, and New York City.
+As part of his projects in the U.S., Hulagu organized masterclass workshops and exhibitions to win new fans and audiences for a Turkish Theatre at Harvard University, MIT (Massachusetts Institute of Technology), Cornell, University of UC Berkeley, etc.